Convolution symmetries of integrable hierarchies, matrix models and \tau-functions: Fermionic construction of -functions

 \subsection{Hilbert space Grassmannian and fermionic Fock space}

 We begin with the ``first quantized'' Hilbert space $\HH$, which will be identified, as in \cite{SW}, with the space of square integrable functions on the unit circle \be \HH = L^2(S^1) = \HH_+ + \HH_-, \ee decomposed as the direct sum of the subspaces $\HH_+=\span\{z^i\}_{i\in \Nb}$ and $\HH_- =\span\{z^{-i}\}_{i\in \Nb^+} $ consisting of functions that admit holomorphic extensions, respectively, to the interior and exterior of the unit circle $S^1$ in the complex $z$-plane, with the latter vanishing at $z=\infty$.
-For consistency with other conventions, the monomial (orthonormal) basis elements of $\HH$ will be denoted $\{e_i := z^{-i-1}\}_{i \in \Zb}$.
+For consistency with other conventions, the monomial (orthonormal) basis elements $\{e_i \}_{i\in \Zb}$ of $\HH$ will be denoted \be e_i := z^{-i-1}, \quad i \in \Zb. \ee

 Two infinite abelian groups act on $\HH$ by multiplication: \be \Gamma_+:=\{\gamma_+({\bf t}):=e^{\sum_{i=1}^\infty t_i z^i}\}, \quad {\rm and \quad} \Gamma_- :=\{\gamma_-({\bf t}):=e^{\sum_{i=1}^\infty t_i z^{-i}}\}, \ee where ${\bf t}:= (t_1, t_2, \dots)$ is an infinite sequence of (complex) flow parameters corresponding to the one-parameter subgroups.
 More generally, we have the general linear group $GL(\HH)$ consisting of invertible endomorphisms connected to the identity with well defined determinants.
 (See \cite{SW} for more detailed definitions of this and what follows.)